A Gal in Calico

-"A Gal in Calico" is a song by American composer Arthur Schwartz, whose words were written by Leo Robin.
+"A Gal in Calico" is a song by American composer Arthur Schwartz, with words written by Leo Robin.

 Appearance in film

 The song was introduced in the 1946 film The Time, the Place and the Girl.
 In the film, it was performed by Dennis Morgan, Jack Carson, Martha Vickers (dubbed by Sally Sweetland) and chorus.

 It was nominated for Academy Award for Best Original Song of 1948 but lost out to "Zip-a-Dee-Doo-Dah".